 North Source of cold or severe testing, or left hand (see under east)

-Numerals One Supremacy, exclusiveness.

-Two Distinctness, adequate testimony when in agreement

-Three Divine fullness, perfection in testimony.Four Completeness in what is created of God, universality.

-Five Human weakness

-Six Imperfection (one short of seven)

-Seven Spiritual completeness

-Eight A new departure following creation, resurrection.

-Nine (No known application)

-Ten Human responsibility.

-Eleven The “eleventh hour” suggests very near the end of the day.

-Twelve Administrative completeness.

-Forty (10x4) Period of testing to elucidate good or evil

 Offerings The sacrifices in the O.T. show the means of approach to God.
 The offerings can be classed as sweet-savour offerings, presented by worshippers, or sin-offerings, presented by repentant sinners seeking restoration as worshippers.
 The offerings generally are typical of the life or death of the Lord Jesus in various aspects, and it should be noted that it is difficult to summarise such a rich subject in a few words.
 Comments on the burnt, meat or meal, peace, sin, trespass, wave, heave and drink offerings follow

 Burnt The burnt offering symbolises the devotion of the Lord Jesus in that He died in obeying His God and Father’s will, thus showing the extent of His love.